AngusWong1109/AngusWong1109/README.md

 # 💫 About Me:
-I am a year 4 Computing Science Student in SFU, interested in mobile application, artificial intelligence, and machine learning.<br>
+I am a year 4 Computing Science Student in SFU, interested in mobile application, artificial intelligence, data analysis and machine learning.<br>

 ## 🌐 Socials: